All Episodes

 And what did I say about the American left?

-They focus everything on government, they impugn, they besmirch, and they put down the people who make this country work because they have no faith in the people because they have no faith in themselves.
+They impugn, they besmirch, and they put down the people who make this country work because they have no faith in the people because they have no faith in themselves.

 Democrats, I don't care what victories you think you people are experiencing out there, you are languishing, you are fading, you are in the quicksand struggling to get out, and you're only sinking deeper.

-Patrick in Upper Marlborough, Maryland wants to know why Bill Parcells is relying on all these geezers to win with the Dallas Cowboys instead of drafting young guys to replace them.
+Patrick in Upper Marlboro, Maryland wants to know why Bill Parcells is relying on all these geezers to win with the Dallas Cowboys instead of drafting young guys to replace them.

-Uh I have no clue, Patrick, my wild guest would be who wants the trouble with these young punks.
+My wild guess would be who wants the trouble with these young punks.

-And number two, the old guy is the only ones that'll listen to him.
+And number two, the old guy is the only ones that will listen to him.

-Uh or three, he is still a giant at heart sabotaging the cowboys for years down the road.
+Or three, he is still a giant at heart, sabotaging the Cowboys for years down the road.

 Four, he wants to be George Allen.